MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/Meter.md

 ---
-title: Meter in Cloud for Sustainability shared data model
+title: Meter in Microsoft for Sustainability shared data model
 description: An entity that represents meters.
 author: cdm-publisher
 ms.service: common-data-model